trevstanhope/chractor/README.md

     cd chractor
     sh install.sh

-To rebuild the JS applet, from the app/js/ directory
+To build the JS applet, from the app/js/ directory

     npm install -g typescript
     tsc

+To build ROS workspace

 ## Overview
 At boot, the device will initialize an AP-mode wireless network.
 Afterwards, bootloader.py will be executed as a daemon process.
 If it detects a USB drive, it will automatically copy files from /path/to/media/app (Need to incorporate safety-check).

 Next, the (most recent) the app.py will be executed as a service.
-This service will attempt to establish a serial communication with the arduino, a microwebserver for the mobile application.
+This service will attempt to establish communication with the controller and any CAN/ethernet devices (e.g. camera), and launch microwebserver for the mobile application.

-The arduino is equipped with a CAN transceiver, and can be set-up for a wide variety of sensor input: both digital and analog (see
+The controller is equipped with a CAN transceiver, and can be set-up for a wide variety of I/O

 ## Parts
 All components required for the device are listed below